HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Inner pages contain slightly fewer words overall.
 The median mobile inner page in 2024 had 317 visible words after rendering, while desktop inner pages had 333 words.

-One noticeable difference between homepages and inner pages is that while desktop pages generally have more words than mobile pages at the lower word counts, that gap narrows as the percentiles get higher.
+One noticeable difference between home pages and inner pages is that while desktop pages generally have more words than mobile pages at the lower word counts, that gap narrows as the percentiles get higher.
 By the 75th percentile, for instance, mobile pages have more visible words on their inner pages than desktop’s inner pages.

 ### Raw word count